Parts of Speech

 What Does 'Part of Speech' Mean?

-We have nine main categories of word class:
+We have nine main parts of speech:

 Open and Closed Word Classes